groupby/hubot-hangups/README.md

 ## Setup

+Right now it's a bit of a manual process:

+1. Install CherryPy (make sure it's going into your python 3.x location)
+2. Install requests (make sure it's going into your python 3.x location)
+3. Install pip (if not already installed)
+4. Install robobrowser from pip install git+https://github.com/xxinfinityxx/robobrowser
+3. Set the environment variable in node_module/hubot-hangups/index.coffee

 You will need Python 3.3 or higher since the hangups api only works with 3.3+.
 After getting python you will need to install [CherryPy](http://cherrypy.readthedocs.org/en/latest/install.html) and [requests](http://docs.python-requests.org/en/latest/user/install/#install).